Have you ever taken time at the end of the workday to reflect on what you actually did?

 3. DO ask questions.

 Looking to get to know your colleagues better?
-Asking questions is the best way to achieve this goal.
-You can ask work-related questions, but you can also ask about what makes someone “tick” outside of work, too.
+Asking questions is the best way to achieve this goal—and also a top employee engagement best practice.
+You can ask work-related questions, but you can also dig deeper and chat about topics related to other topics outside of the office.
 Just remember that hyper-personal questions shouldn’t come up if you don’t know them well.
 In other words, keep conversation light and unobtrusive.

 4. DON’T create company drama.